Last Updated: May 22, 2024

 Mafia Activity

-In March of 2003, two years after her arrest, Raiola, was who was at the time free on $100,000 bail, pleaded guilty to the indictment's top count.
-In October of 2003, she was sentenced to three years' probation and ordered to spend four months under home confinement.
-In July of 2004, her probation conditions were modified and she was directed to enroll in some sort of drug treatment programs.
+In March of 2003, two years after her arrest, Raiola, who was at the time free on $100,000 bail, pleaded guilty to the indictment's top count.
+In October 2003, she was sentenced to three years' probation and ordered to spend four months under home confinement.
+In July 2004, her probation conditions were modified, and she was directed to enroll in some sort of drug treatment program.
 The records do not indicate what prompted this change.
 Six of the other defendants received prison terms ranging from 33 to 151 months.

 In 2007, in an effort to break into more legitimate business, Raiola opened a Staten Island bar, The Drunken Monkey, with her cousin, SallyAnn Lombardi.
 Lombardi was the one who held the license for the bar.
 After several successful years in operation, the bar was forced to shut down in 2015 due to Raiola's past as a convicted felon.